Rohan-tech11/TerraformScripts-SwiftSend/README.md

 Contributions to improve the scripts or documentation are welcome.
 Please follow the standard fork-and-pull request workflow.

-## Acknowledgments

-Special thanks to Professor Ozzie Shahmadar and Professor Krupal Patel for guidance throughout this capstone project.

 For any questions or support, please open an issue in this repository.